skipoleschris/xsbt-cucumber-plugin/README.markdown

 xsbt-cucumber-plugin
 ====================

-An [sbt 0.11.x](https://github.com/harrah/xsbt/wiki) plugin for running [Cucumber](http://cukes.info) features.
+An [sbt 0.12.x](https://github.com/harrah/xsbt/wiki) plugin for running [Cucumber](http://cukes.info) features.

-IMPORTANT: The current release is a major update that switches from running the ruby version of cucumber (using JRuby) to running cucumber-jvm.
+IMPORTANT: Release 0.5.0 onwards are a major update that switches from running the ruby version of cucumber (using JRuby) to running cucumber-jvm.
 This provides a significant improvement in speed and reliability.
 It also significantly changes the configuration options for the plugin.
-If you are using an older version of this plugin, please read below and update your project configurations to match the new options.
+If you are using a version of this plugin before 0.5.0, please read below and update your project configurations to match the new options.

 Provides the ability to run Cucumber-jvm within the SBT environment.
 Originally based on the [cuke4duke-sbt-plugin](https://github.com/rubbish/cuke4duke-sbt-plugin) by rubbish and my original implementation for SBT 0.7.x.
 Specifics for this release:

-* Works with xsbt 0.11.3 (probably works with other 0.11.x versions, but I haven't tested this)
+* Works with xsbt 0.12.0
-* Works with cucumber-jvm (1.0.9 for scala 2.9 and 1.0.10 for scala 2.10)
+* Works with cucumber-jvm (version 1.0.9 for Scala 2.9.x and version 1.0.14 for Scala 2.10.0-M6)
-* Allows projects compiled and running against Scala 2.9.1, 2.9.2 and 2.10.0-M4
+* Allows projects compiled and running against Scala 2.9.1, 2.9.2 and 2.10.0-M6
+* NOTE: Currently doesn't work with Scala 2.10.0-M7 as this isn't supported by the latest cucumber-jvm version

 ## Usage ##
 Install the plugin (see later).
 By default features files go in a 'src/test/features' directory.
 Step definitions go in 'src/test/scala'.
 Finally from the sbt console call the task: